“The censorial power is in the people over the government, and not in the government over the people.”

 About the Editors and the Editorial Process

-We have a rigorous editorial process.
-To publish a piece with Citizen Critics, it must be submitted first to the editor of the desk where the piece would be published.
-It is then reviewed by at least one additional reviewer before it is approved for publication and a last set of style edits are completed.
+Articles with Citizen Critics are the longest we publish (1,000-2,000 words) and are formal, evidence-driven pieces.
+They prioritize research and process, though they are still aimed at a wide public readership.
+Articles should be submitted to the editor of the desk where the piece would be published.
+They are then reviewed by at least one additional editor before being approved.
 We strive to complete this process quickly, at the discretion of the editor of the desk to which the piece has been submitted.
-We offer a collaborative editorial process and authors, along with the editor of the desk, will have final approval over the finished product.
-However, final publication decisions are made by the individual desk editor and the managing editor.
-Articles may be pitched to each individual desk editor or desk editors may send queries to individual scholars or experts, either through an individual email or through a “call for pieces,” a request sent out to scholars and experts in a particular area we are looking to publish about.
+We offer a collaborative editorial process and authors, along with the desk editor or an associate editor, will have final approval over the finished product.
+Articles may be pitched to a desk editor or desk editors may send queries to individual scholars or experts.
+If you have an article that you’re not sure which desk to submit to, contact one of the associate editors, Heather Ashley Hayes ([email protected]) or Michael J. Steudeman ([email protected]).